userfront/wordpress/README.md

 # Wordpress Plugin

 Upload and activate this plugin to use Userfront with your WordPress website.
 Introduce new features such as multi-tenacy, social sign-on, role-based access control, and so much more.

 [Learn more about Userfront.](https://userfront.com)

 ## Getting Started

 ### Installation

 [Step-by-step Instructions](https://userfront.com/docs/integrations/wordpress)

 ### Activation

 When this plugin is activated, 3 new pages are created automatically:

 - Login
 - Signup
 - Reset Password

-After you add your workspace ID to the Userfront Plugin Settings in your WordPress Admin dashboard, these pages are populated with a default Toolkit HTML script.
+After you add your workspace ID, these pages are updated with the Toolkit HTML script.
+When you enable or disable one of these features, the corresponding pages will be created or deleted upon save.

+## Login

+### Redirect

+You may redirect visitors from `/wp-login.php` to `/login`.
+Use `/wp-login.php?bypass` to skip the redirect and access the WordPress login.

+### Require a WordPress account

+If a user does not exist in WordPress, after login or signup, the plugin will create a new WordPress account with their Userfront information.
+Disable this feature from the plugin settings to block access to your WordPress website.

 ## Logout

 There is no logout page, the functionality is working alongside WordPress.
 Therefore, you can logout a user by sending them to `/wp-login.php?action=logout`.

 ## Roles

-Userfront is the source of truth.
-When a user logs in, their WordPress profile is updated with the most recent data from Userfront.

-As of now, this means that when data in Userfront, such as roles, are updated, the user will need to logout and log back in.
+Userfront roles are written into WordPress after login or signup.
+Users will need to logout and log back in to update their role.

 The default roles in Userfront are the same as the WordPress roles:

 - **Administrator**: The highest level of permission.
 Admins have the power to access almost everything.
 - **Editor**: Has access to all posts, pages, comments, categories, and tags, and can upload media.
 - **Author**: Can write, upload media, edit, and publish their own posts.